dehowell/d3-annotated-bibliography/d3-annotated-bibliography.md

 ([link][1])

 The canonical D3 tutorial, introducing selections, the method-chaining style of the D3 API, using a data join to create elements, mapping data to properties of DOM nodes, and introducing scales to translate between the bounds of your data and the bounds of the elements in the page.

 Coming back to this tutorial after having read many other sources, I'm struck by how much of D3's conceptual structure Bostock delivers here.
-Although, I know that some of it flew right over my head the first time I worked through this
+Although, I know that some of it flew right over my head the first time I worked through this example:
-example:

 > The data operator returns the update selection.
-The enter and exit selections
-> hang off the update selection, so you can ignore them if you don’t need to add
-> or remove elements.
+The enter and exit selections hang off the update selection, so you can ignore them if you don’t need to add or remove elements.

-I found getting used to which selections you need to savee references to and when one of the trickier bits of D3.
-But Bostock actually explains it pretty
+I found getting used to which selections you need to savee references to an when one of the trickier bits of D3.
+But Bostock actually explains it pretty clearly:
-clearly:

-> Since method chaining can only be used to descend into the document hierarchy,
-> use `var` to keep references to selections and go back up.
+> Since method chaining can only be used to descend into the document hierarchy, use `var` to keep references to selections and go back up.

-It's just that it doesn't stick until you've been confused by a few examples - and start remembering which API methods return a new selection.
+It's just that it doesn't stick until you've been confused by a few examples -and start remembering which API methods return a new selection.

 ### Mike Bostock: "Let's Make a Bar Chart, II"

 ([link][2])

 On to part two, which introduces basic SVG, loading data from external files, and data structured as an array of objects instead of just an array of values.
 Bostock also introduces the use of a `<g>` tag to wrap multiple visual elements that need to be positioned together.
 But this is a little bit of a subtle technique, because it involves positioning the group relative to the SVG and then positioning its children _relative to the `<g>` tag_.

 In the previous "Let's Make a Bar Chart", Bostock didn't save a reference to the enter selection where he added the `<div>` bars.
 In the SVG example, he starts with the `<g>` and saves the selection of all these elements, positioned along the y-axis according to their order in the data set.

 ```javascript